 - (A rough title, clear contents)

+- Figures first (what is the story?)

 - Section headings, subsections ...

-- Then to each paragraph, and each sentence
+- ... then to each paragraph, each sentence

 - Once concept/issue per paragraph.

 - Mind the overall structure of the article.

-Introduction, Observations and Data Analysis, Results and Discussions, Conclusions
+Introduction, Observations and Data Analysis, Results

+and Discussions, Conclusions

 - Then tackle a sentence at a time.